29-Year-Old Center – Winnipeg Jets

 Mathieu Perreault Contract Information:

-Signed a three-year, $9 million deal with the Jets in July of 2014.
+Signed a four-year, $16.5 million contract extension with the Jets in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Mathieu Perreault – simply subscribe now.

 |2017-18 Proj||29||NHL||WPG||70||Subscribe now to see our 2017-18 projections for Mathieu Perreault|

 Age is determined on October 1st of each season.No Yes

 Mathieu Perreault: Past News Updates ( ▲ View most recent update )

 Perreault almost completed his first full campaign, but missed 11 games due to a concussion that ended those dreams.
 Already with durability concerns, the talent is there but the health is not.
 He still managed nine goals, 32 assists and an unfortunate minus-11 rating while also registering a career-high 15 points on the power play – six tallies and nine helpers.
 Heading into his third campaign with the Jets, the team clearly has confidence in the 28-year-old center, as they dished out a four-year contract despite the injury bug consistently hitting the 2006 sixth-round pick.
 If he continues to trend upward and stay on the ice, Perreault could resume his top-six role and shell out a 40-plus season, with upside.